-The Long Branch Affordable Housing Analysis, completed as part of this Sector Plan process, determined that implementing the Purple Line and the Plan's proposed redevelopment could impact real estate values, drive up prices, and reduce the number of market affordable units, potentially displacing lower-income residents
+The Long Branch Affordable Housing Analysis, completed as part of this Sector Plan process, determined that implementing the Purple Line could impact real estate values and drive up prices.
+To prevent the loss of market affordable units and potential displacement of lower-income residents, the Plan recommends retaining the zoning on most of the existing multifamily developments.

 The Plan's challenge is to protect housing affordability in Long Branch while also providing mechanisms that strengthen code enforcement and create incentives to reinvestment.
-To achieve this, the Plan encourages higher density, mixed-use development than can add to existing subsidized units by maximizing use of the CRT Zone's optional method density incentive for MPDUs.
+To achieve this, the Plan encourages higher density, mixed-use development that can add to existing subsidized units by maximizing use of the CRT Zone's optional method density incentive for MPDUs.

-Current MPDU regulations in Montgomery County require new development with 20 or more dwelling units to provide at least 12.5 percent of the units as affordable to households earning up to 65 percent of the area median income.
-However, the Plan recommends that all new development in Long Branch with at least 20 units provide a minimum of 15 percent MPDUs, adding about 700 MPDUs in the Plan area after full buildout.
+Current MPDU (Moderately Priced Dwelling Unit) regulations in Montgomery County require new development with 20 or more dwelling units to provide at least 12.5 percent of the units as affordable to households earning up to 65 percent of the area median income.

-Even this goal does not ensure no net loss of affordable housing in Long Branch.
 The Plan recognizes that maintaining affordability is essential and that higher densities and other incentives are needed to encourage affordable housing units above the minimum.
-But, the MPDU program should not be viewed as the sole remedy.
+But the MPDU program should not be viewed as the sole remedy.
 To resolve this challenge requires a more comprehensive set of recommendations and cooperation with other agencies and policy makers.